Having bridesmaids is one of those things that sounds super fun in theory

 What this looks like in action:

-• Playing your favorite playlist when you’re getting overwhelmed.
+Playing your favorite playlist when you’re getting overwhelmed.

-• Telling the makeup artist your brow is a little too bold—but nicely.
+Telling the makeup artist your brow is a little too bold - but nicely.

-• Creating those pause-and-breathe moments that help you stay grounded.
+Creating those pause-and-breathe moments that help you stay grounded.

 Bonus Tip:

-Tell her the vibe you want ahead of time—chill? hype? zero chaos?then trust her to read the room and adjust as needed.
+Then trust her to read the room and adjust as needed.

 This isn’t about micromanaging your friends.